astrochoupe/acquisition-delay/README.md

 Example files are given in the src/main/config folder.

-This program assumes that the PPS LED lights up for 100 ms.
+This program assumes that the PPS LED lights up for 100 ms and the time is the middle of the exposure.

 # Usage